-An L-1 Visa is available for managers, executives, or employee with specialized knowledge from an overseas company to work at a parent, subsidiary, affiliated company or branch office located in the United States.
+An L-1 Visa is one of the employment based visas.
+It is available for managerial employee with specialized knowledge from an overseas company to work at a related entity in the United States.
 The purpose of the L1 visa is to transfer employees from overseas related entities to the United States in specialized knowledge, managerial, or executive capacities.
-If you are interested in an L visa, please contact our Chicago Immigration Lawyers to schedule a consultation.
+Alternatively, an L1 visa can also be pursued by entrepreneurs to start a business in the U.S. If you are interested in an L visa, please contact our Chicago Immigration Lawyers to schedule a consultation.

 There are three types of L visas:

-- L-1-A is for intracompany transferees such as a manager and executive;
+- L-1-A is for intracompany transferees or entrepreneurs;

 - L-1-B is for someone with specialized knowledge.

 - L-2 is the accompanying visa that spouses and children under 21 years old receive with the worker.

 L-1 Visa Validity

 The L-1 visa is initially issued for one year when the US business enterprise is less than a year old or for up to 3 years for US businesses older than 1 year.
 The visa will be extended after the initial issuance in two and three-year increments for a maximum of seven years in total for L-1A and 5 years in total for L-1B.
 It is important to note that a L-1 extension application must be filed before the initial L-1 status expires.

 A big advantage of the L-1A visa is that it is almost identical to the requirements for the EB-1C green card case.